Match The Reaction With Its Correct Definition

 Understanding Reaction Mechanisms: A Deeper Dive

 While the above definitions categorize reactions based on their overall changes, understanding the mechanism – the step-by-step process of how the reaction occurs – is crucial for a complete understanding.
-Mechanisms often involve intermediate species and transition states, which are not always explicitly shown in the overall reaction equation.
-For example, combustion reactions appear simple on the surface, but they involve a complex series of radical reactions.
+Here's the thing — mechanisms often involve intermediate species and transition states, which are not always explicitly shown in the overall reaction equation.
+Here's one way to look at it: combustion reactions appear simple on the surface, but they involve a complex series of radical reactions.
 Similarly, acid-base reactions might appear straightforward, but the actual proton transfer can involve various steps depending on the strength of the acid and base.
 Studying reaction mechanisms often involves kinetics and thermodynamics.

 Identifying Reaction Types: A Practical Approach